Adhito/Project_AIG_SnakeAIvsAI/README.md

 ### Validation for snake's to try avoid other snakes
-In the code snippet below are code for the snake's to try avoid hitting each other.
+In the code snippet below are code for the snake's to try avoid hitting each other.This in term lead to longer gameplay and less dying within the first few seconds.
 ``` python
 def into_queue(coor, queue, visited, worm1, worm2):
     if coor == (apple['x'],apple['y']): #if coordinate is the apple